NCERT Solutions for Class 11 Biology Chapter 5 - Morphology of Flowering Plants

 Answer:

-Flower is the reproductive organ of angiospermic plants for sexual purposes of reproduction.
+A flower is the reproductive organ of angiospermic plants for sexual reproduction.
 A general flower consists of four whorls on the swollen tip of the stalk or pedicle known as the thalamus.
 They include Calyx, Corolla, Androecium, and Gynoecium.

 1. Calyx- It is the outermost whorl of a flower.
 It is composed of units known as sepals.
-It is usually green in colour and protective in function.
+It is usually green in color and protective in function.

-2. Corolla- It is the whorl that occurs inner to the Corolla.
+2. Corolla- It is the whorl that occurs within the Corolla.
 It comprises petals.
 The petals are vividly coloured to entice the insects.

 3. Androecium- It is the whorl occurring beside the corolla.
 The androecium contains primarily stamens, which are the male reproductive parts of a flower.
 A stamen has two components, i.e., an anther and a filament.
 The anther is a bilobed body having a stalk referred to as a filament.
 Within the anther, the pollen grains develop.